What does French look like at High Ercall?

 How is the curriculum for French organised?

-Teachers also ensure that learning in French is not exclusive to MFL lessons but a part of the school routine.
+Teachers also ensure that learning in French is not exclusive to Language lessons but a part of the school routine.
 This enables our pupils to use their French knowledge in different contexts and repetition of key phrases increases the long-term memory, essential for lifelong learning.

 How do we teach French?

 The lessons are organised in three parts: a warm-up consisting of a song or game, grammar/phonics practise and introduction of topic vocabulary.
 Teachers also provide revision of previous learning through use of mind maps, questioning and mini quizzes.
 Our long-term planning ensures coverage of objectives and the medium-term planning details cross curricular links and the sequence of lessons to ensure progression of skills and knowledge.